 Desert IMAX Theatre

-The Desert IMAX Theatre is a single screen IMAX theater built in 1999, it is located in Cathedral City.
-It is also anchored on the other end of the parking lot by the Mary Pickford Theatre.
+The Desert IMAX Theatre is a single screen IMAX theatre opened April 1, 1999, it is located in Cathedral City.
+It is also anchored on the other end of the parking lot by the Mary Pickford Theater.
 It has an IMAX SR projector showing 15/70 film.

 The theatre itself is quite nice, seating 279 people with a screen that is 70 feet wide by 52 feet high.
 There is not a bad seat.
 They show traditional IMAX 15/70 short films in the early afternoon, and then play IMAX DMR versions of Hollywood films, projected in 15/70!
 With a 3D IMAX ticket selling for $12, this is the best bargain in town!

 Due to the success of “Avatar” and “Alice in Wonderland” playing in 3D in 2010, Cathedral City just about broke even on the theatre for the first time ever this year.
 Because of that, the City Council and Mayor voted on 9/23/2010 to ‘upgrade’ the Desert IMAX Theatre to an all digital venue to be able to afford more titles playing here throughout the year.
 As of October this year, only 4 Hollywood IMAX films have played here.

 It is sad to see this wonderful IMAX theatre lose it’s 70mm film projectors, yet I guess it is better then having it shut down altogether.
 Now at least it will be the largest digital IMAX screen in Southern California.
 It was closed in October 2017 to be converted into a performing arts theater.

 Just login to your account and subscribe to this theater.